Key Takeaway

 Copper Metabolism

 GHK-Cu contains a copper ion, which raises the question of whether copper accumulation could be a concern.
 At standard therapeutic doses (200 to 600 mcg daily), the amount of copper delivered is extremely small compared to dietary copper intake (the recommended daily intake of copper is 900 mcg from food) .
-Copper toxicity from GHK-Cu at therapeutic doses is not a realistic concern for patients with normal copper metabolism.
+Copper toxicity from GHK-Cu at therapeutic doses isn't a realistic concern for patients with normal copper metabolism.

 Skin Sensitivity